How to Conduct an Interview: 6 Ways Managers Can Prepare

 6. Practice how to conduct an interview

 Just as you expect candidates to be polished during job interviews, they expect the same of you, too.
-The job market may be a bit more challenging for candidates at the moment, but that doesn’t mean in-demand professionals aren’t going to be selective about their next career move.
+In-demand professionals are going to be selective about their next career move.
 Your tone and degree of professionalism matter.